prerit2803/Pulse-Bot/DESIGN.md

 The bot can be categorized as a Space Responder, since it maintains user contexts for each Slack user and responds them with their respective statistics.
 Also, the bot will follow an Event Driven  Architecture which acts in response to the build job triggered by user commits.
 Since it runs as a service in the background that interacts with the Continuous Integration tools it can be related to the DevOps bot discussed in the class.

-### Use Cases
+## Use Cases
 ```
-Use Case: Tentative blocking of a buggy code committer
+Use Case 1: Tentative blocking of a buggy code committer

 1. Preconditions:
 	Personal access token for GitHub repositories must be available to the bot.